Broadband: Computer networks

 Many computer networks use a simple line code to transmit one type of signal using a medium's full bandwidth using its baseband (from zero through the highest frequency needed).
 Most versions of the popular Ethernet family are given names, such as the original 1980s 10BASE5, to indicate this.
 Networks that use cable modems on standard cable television infrastructure are called broadband to indicate the wide range of frequencies that can include multiple data users as well as traditional television channels on the same cable.
 Broadband systems usually use a different radio frequency modulated by the data signal for each band.

 The total bandwidth of the medium is larger than the bandwidth of any channel.

 The 10BROAD36 broadband variant of Ethernet was standardized by 1985, but was not commercially successful.

-The DOCSIS standard became available to consumers in the late 1990s, to provide Internet access to cable television residential customers.
+The DOCSIS standard became available to consumers in the late 1990s to provide Internet access to cable television residential customers.
 Matters were further confused by the fact that the 10PASS-TS standard for Ethernet ratified in 2008 used DSL technology, and both cable and DSL modems often have Ethernet connectors on them.

 TV and video

 A television antenna may be described as "broadband" because it is capable of receiving a wide range of channels, while e.g. a low-VHF antenna is "narrowband" since it receives only 1 to 5 channels.
 The U.S. federal standard FS-1037C defines "broadband" as a synonym for wideband.
 "Broadband" in analog video distribution is traditionally used to refer to systems such as cable television, where the individual channels are modulated on carriers at fixed frequencies.
 In this context, baseband is the term's antonym, referring to a single channel of analog video, typically in composite form with separate baseband audio.
 The act of demodulating converts broadband video to baseband video.
 Fiber optic allows the signal to be transmitted farther without being repeated.
 Cable companies use a hybrid system using fiber to transmit the signal to neighborhoods and then changes the signal from light to radio frequency to be transmitted over coaxial cable to homes.
-Doing so reduces the use of having multiple head ends.
+Doing so reduces the need for multiple head ends.
 A head end gathers all the information from the local cable networks and movie channels and then feeds the information into the system.

 However, "broadband video" in the context of streaming Internet video has come to mean video files that have bit-rates high enough to require broadband Internet access for viewing.
 "Broadband video" is also sometimes used to describe IPTV Video on demand.